-Carry out your fire risk assessment with our downloadble template.
+Carry out your fire risk assessment with our downloadable template.

 You can also download supplementary guidance on considering the means of escape for disabled people from Gov.uk.

-On 1 October 2006 there was a major change in UK fire safety legislation with the introduction of the Regulatory Reform (Fire Safety) Order 2005.
-This requires the 'responsible person' in virtually all workplaces, including hotels, B&Bs and self-catering properties, to adopt a self-assessment approach to fire safety in the workplace.
+The Regulatory Reform (Fire Safety) Order 2005 requires the 'responsible person' in virtually all workplaces, including attractions, hotels, B&Bs and self-catering properties, to adopt a self-assessment approach to fire safety in the workplace.

 The Regulatory Reform (Fire Safety) Order 2005 applies to England and Wales, but there is equivalent legislation in Scotland and Northern Ireland.

 - In Scotland the Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 apply

 - In Northern Ireland the relevant legislation is the Fire and Rescue Services (Northern Ireland) Order 2006.